skip navigation

 ARTICLE IV – ROSTERS

-Section 5 – Any team composed of players from multiple age groups must compete in the age group of the oldest players on the roster without prior approval from the league board.
+Section 3 – Any team composed of players from multiple age groups must compete in the age group of the oldest players on the roster without prior approval from the league board.

-Section 8 – All moves up are final and a player may not move back down without prior league approval.
+Section 5 – All moves up are final and a player may not move back down without prior league approval.

-Section 9 – A player may transfer to another team after the first game with league approval only.
+Section 6 – A player may transfer to another team after the first game with league approval only.

-Section 10 – For the purposes of post season play, all rosters will be frozen after the fourth (4th) week of league play.
+Section 7 – For the purposes of post season play, all rosters will be frozen after the fourth (4th) week of league play.

 ARTICLE V - PLAYER ELIGIBILITY

-Section 1 – League divisions are determined by the school grade that a player is enrolled in for the current season first and by the players’ age second.
+Section 1 – League divisions are determined by the school grade that a player is enrolled in for the current season first and by the players’ age, second.

-Section 2 – Players must be enrolled in the corresponding school grade for the year and grade division in which they expect to participate for the current season and be no older than the following ages on August 1st.
+Section 2 – Players must be enrolled in the corresponding school grade for the year and grade division in which they expect to participate for the current season and be no older than the following ages before August 1st.

 2nd/3rd Grade – Age 9